-right-of-way.
+Typical character of BNSF right-of-way.

-Existing conditions along Hoffman Road.
+shoulders along Hoffman Road.

-SEGMENT 4: FUTURE NORTHERN EXTENSION SEGMENT
+1. 4.
+3. SEGMENT 4: FUTURE NORTHERN EXTENSION SEGMENT

 After the Rush Line BRT realignment at Whitaker Street, the Bruce Vento Trail will travel north through White Bear Lake and White Bear Township to the Ramsey County/Washington County line at County Road J. Because the original trail alignment considered sharing the right-of-way with active railroad service, two feasibility studies for the northern extension starting at Highway 96 were conducted by Ramsey County, the first in 2016 and the second in 2018.
 The goal of the studies were to determine an alternative trail alignment outside of railway right-of-way.
-Initially there were multiple alignments under consideration determined by the first feasibility study, which are shown in Figure 9.
+Initially there were multiple alignments under consideration determined by the first feasibility study, which are shown in Figure 8.

-Figure 9.
+Figure 8.
 Northern Extension Potential Alignments from the 2017 Study

 Based on public engagement comments and coordination with other agencies, the multiple alignments shown in the figure above were narrowed down to three main options for the Bruce Vento Trail in the later feasibility study.
-They are shown in Figure 10, with justification for the selection of Route 1 as the preferred route below:
+They are shown in Figure 9, with justification for the selection of Route 1 as the preferred route below:

 - Route 1: Route 1 was identified as the preferred route through the downtown area for connection to Hugo Road.
-The route would extend along Bald Eagle Avenue to Bald Eagle Boulevard to either Taylor Avenue or Buffalo Street and make connection to Hugo Road to reach County Road J. Buffalo Street could be considered as alternative trail corridors for connection onto Hugo Road depending one-way consideration of Bald Eagle Boulevard.
-In the event Bald Eagle Boulevard is not feasible, an alternate sub route utilizing White Bear Schools property, Division Avenue, and Park Avenue can be utilized to connect the trail from Bald Eagle Avenue to Hugo Road. - Scored the highest in the routes survey at the November 19, 2019 community meeting. - Provided the most appealing trail alignment and atmosphere for a regional trail. - Less turns. - Good connections to the High School. - High quality viewing to Bald Eagle Lake. - Potential partnership/coordination with the White Bear Lake and Ramsey County Public Works for railway crossing improvements. - White Bear Lake desire to incorporate trail connections from Bald Eagle Avenue to downtown area. - Sections of Bald Eagle Boulevard should be reviewed for possible 1-way road configuration east of Bald Eagle Avenue.
+The route would extend along Bald Eagle Avenue to Bald Eagle Boulevard to Taylor Avenue and make connection to Hugo Road to reach County Road J. Buffalo Street and Park Avenue could be considered as alternative trail corridors for connection onto Hugo Road depending one-way consideration of Bald Eagle Boulevard. - Scored the highest in the routes survey at the November 19, 2019 community meeting. - Provided the most appealing trail alignment and atmosphere for a regional trail. - Less turns. - Good connections to the High School. - High quality viewing to Bald Eagle Lake. - Potential partnership/coordination with the White Bear Lake and Ramsey County Public Works for railway crossing improvements. - White Bear Lake desire to incorporate trail connections from Bald Eagle Avenue to downtown area. - Sections of Bald Eagle Boulevard should be reviewed for possible 1-way road configuration east of Bald Eagle Avenue.

 - Could provide long-term trail loops between Bruce Vento Trail and Lakes Link Regional Trail.
 This would require partnership for potential city connections to create this loop. - Route 2 and 3: Both routes were not favored due to the amount of turns through the residential areas for connection into either Division Avenue or Long Avenue.
-It was anticipated this route may be confusing to users of the regional trail corridor. - Scored the lowest at the November 19, 2019 community meeting. - Does not provide high quality trail use and atmosphere for a regional trail. - Does not fit into overall regional trail context for planning alignment routes. - High amount of turns. - Get you closer to downtown area. - Potential impact with existing road right-of way and public infrastructure.
+It was anticipated this route may be confusing to users of the regional trail corridor. - Scored the lowest at the November 19, 2019 community meeting. - Does not provide high quality trail use and atmosphere for a regional trail. - Does not fit into overall regional trail context for planning alignment routes. - · High amount of turns. - · Get you closer to downtown area. - Potential impact with existing road right-of way and public infrastructure.

-Figure 10.
+Figure 9.
 Three Route Options from the 2019 Community Meeting